 The Department of Criminal Justice provides undergraduates with a core of courses central to the discipline of criminal justice.
-Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and security.
-The department serves more than 400 majors and a large number of students who enroll in criminal justice courses for elective credit.
+Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and criminology.
+The department serves nearly 500 majors and a large number of students who enroll in criminal justice courses for elective credit.

 The Department has an internship program which provides students with an opportunity to observe professionals in their fields and with practical job experience.
 Students may continue course work at the graduate level by pursuing the Master of Science in Criminal Justice degree.